"*" indicates required fields

 Mark is currently acting in the trucks’ cartel litigation, in claims by Epic against Apple and Google, in several pharmaceutical cases involving pay for delay, and in the Libor litigation.

 Competition: “He is an understated advocate but can be very effective in persuading the court.
-He is also very responsive, calm and considered, authoritative and great to work with.” – Chambers UK, 2023
+He is also very responsive, calm and considered, authoritative and great to work with.” – Chambers UK and Chambers Global, 2023

 Leading silk in Competition: “Mark is a leader in his field and offers a level of strategic insight into cases that is unmatched.” – Legal 500, 2023